 In the market for a Canon PowerShot G7 X Mark II deal this month?
 You're in luck.
-There are all kinds of cheap camera deals at the moment, and you'll find today's cheapest Canon PowerShot G7 X Mark II prices below.
+There are all kinds of camera deals at the moment, and you'll find today's cheapest Canon PowerShot G7 X Mark II prices below.

 Marrying a back-illuminated, 1in sensor to a 24-100mm f/1.8-2.8 (equiv.) lens, Canon’s second-generation G7 X arrives with a lot of changes.
-These include the first appearance in the range of a latest-generation DIGIC 7 processor, which is claimed to be a whopping 14x faster than the previous DIGIC 6 engine, and this is said to bring benefits to subject detection and tracking.
+These include the first appearance in the range of Canon's DIGIC 7 processor, which is claimed to be a whopping 14x faster than the previous DIGIC 6 engine, and this is said to bring benefits to subject detection and tracking.
 An increase in operational speed also carries over to its burst-shooting speed, with a very respectable 8fps continuous shooting for up to 19 Raw frames.

 The camera's image stabilisation system has also been improved.
 It now offers a one-stop advantage over its G7 X predecessor thanks to the dual sensor IS system, which not only uses information from the lens but also from the sensor.